-In the World Bank’s annual survey aptly named Doing Business 2016, which benchmarked 189 economies against each other in terms of the basic requirements to set up and structure a company (such as accessing electricity, registering property, company structure options, paying taxes, trading across borders, and resolving insolvency, among other indicators), Singapore was ranked No. 1.
-Notably, this was the tenth consecutive year that Singapore achieved this award.
+In the World Bank’s annual survey aptly named Doing Business 2018, which benchmarked 190 economies against each other in terms of the basic requirements to set up and structure a company (such as accessing electricity, registering property, company structure options, paying taxes, trading across borders, and resolving insolvency, among other indicators), Singapore was ranked No.2.

 Sole Proprietorship – Ideal for Small Businesses